 Eligibility requirements for incentives and grants are for local residents and businesses within the Air District with the exception of the Alternative Fuel Vehicle incentives which only apply to local residents.
 Businesses are eligible for Alternative Fuel Infrastructure such as Electric and CNG.

 Incentives and Grants are usually paid out as reimbursements after application and other required documentation such as proof of completion has been submitted, including post inspection if applicable.

 (Open until all funds are exhausted)(Funded by AB2766 $4 DMV Fee for Mobile Emission Reduction Programs)

 A $1,000 Alternative Fuel Vehicle (AFV) incentive is offered to local residents within the AVAQMD jurisdiction which includes the cities of Lancaster and Palmdale and unincorporated areas of Los Angeles County (see list of District zip codes above).
-AFV incentives are one per household, one per person towards new alternative fuel vehicle purchases or lease agreements made with local Antelope Valley Dealerships.
-Electric Home Charging Units and incentives for AFVs purchased outside of the District are no longer offered.
-Incentives are paid as reimbursement after submittal and processing of application.
-Businesses are not eligible for the AFV incentive.
-Businesses are eligible for grant funding toward Plug-in Electric Infrastructure Projects (see below for more details).
+AFV incentives are two per person or entity, per electric/electric hybrid offer on new vehicle purchases or lease agreements made with local Antelope Valley Dealerships.
+Electric Home Charging Units are no longer offered.
+Incentives are paid as reimbursement after submittal and processing of AFV incentive application.

 Vehicle Buy Back Program